tombenke/seneca-logtrans-plugin/README.md

 To load the plugin:

 This is an internal plugin, so do not load it via the `seneca.use()` function.
-Instead, define parameters for this via the options of the `seneca` instance, using its plugin name, that is `seneca-logtrans-plugin`.
+Instead, define parameters for this via the options of the `seneca` instance, using the `internal.logger` property, as you can see in the example below.

-See the [lib/index.spec.js](lib/index.spec.js) unit tests as an example how to configure the plugin, and how to define simple functions to filter and process the log entries.
+See the [lib/index.spec.js](lib/index.spec.js) unit tests or the [examples/logPropStats.js](examples/logPropStats.js) as an examples that demonstrate how to configure the plugin, and how to define simple functions to filter and process the log entries.

 ### Options